KnuckleCracker/CW4-bug-tracker/Suggestion policy.md

 4. there is no obligation to keep any submissions confidential.

 ## Product Feedback
 Knuckle Cracker does, however, welcome your feedback regarding many areas of Knuckle Cracker’s existing business.
 If you want to send us feedback, we request that you use the forms located [on GitHub](https://github.com/KnuckleCracker/CW4-bug-tracker/issues/new/choose).
-Please provide only specific feedback on Knuckle Cracker LLC. ’s existing products, services and marketing strategies using those forms; and do not send or provide any submissions other than using those forms.
+Please provide only specific feedback on Knuckle Cracker’s existing products, services and marketing strategies using those forms; and do not send or provide any submissions other than using those forms.

 ## Feedback and Information
 Any feedback you provide at this site will be deemed to be non-confidential and not proprietary.
 Knuckle Cracker LLC.  will be free to use and redistribute such information on an unrestricted basis, without any compensation to you.